ravicious/toggle-night-shift/README.md

 Toggle Night Shift toggles Night Shift, duh!

-FYI, if you don't need to be able to change it by running an app, you may be better of opening the sidebar, scrolling to the top and toggling Night Shift from there (it's next to the Do Not Disturb toggle).
+FYI, if you don't need to be able to change it by running an app, you may be better off opening the sidebar, scrolling to the top and toggling Night Shift from there (it's next to the Do Not Disturb toggle).

+Also, aparently it doesn't work on macOS 12+.

 ## Installation